 There’s a unique language and culture you should learn about before visiting.
-That language is called Geechee.
-African Americans from Charleston, SC are Gullah and Geechee.
-(Majority of them identify as Geechee).
-Geechee is referred to as a Sea Island Creole Language that Africans (free and enslaved) created during slavery.
+That language is called Gullah Geechee.
+African Americans from Charleston, SC are Gullah Geechee.
+Gullah Geechee is referred to as a Sea Island Creole Language that Africans (free and enslaved) created during slavery.
 This unique and sacred language is still spoken today.
 Here are some commonly used phrases and words you might hear while visiting Charleston, SC.

 “Wha goin on”, is a Geechee phrase that means “How are you”.
 This term is used when greeting someone young.
 For example, Delquan would say “Good morning/afternoon/evening” when greeting an elder and say “Wha goin on” when greeting his friends or young family members.

 2. “Da Chuck, Chuck Town and Chawstun”

 These are different Geechee terms that mean Charleston.
 You’ll hear a lot of Geechee speakers refer to Charleston as “Da Chuck, Chuck Town or Chawstun”

 “Beenya”, is a Geechee term that means “Been here”.

 This term is used to describe someone who is native to the area.
 For example, Kadesja was born and raised in Charleston, SC so she is a “Beenya”.

 “Comeya”, is the opposite of “Beenya”.
 “Comeya” is a Geechee term that translates to “Come here”.
 This term is used to describe someone that is not native to the area.
 For example, Tyler is a “Comeya” because he just moved to Charleston last month.
 He aint even much from ya.